 Be careful to use hardware that is designed for the surface you are mounting to.
-The OS 5.3Si loudspeaker (including bracket) weighs 9 pounds.
-The OS 6.3Si loudspeaker (including bracket) weighs 11 pounds.
+The OS 5.5 loudspeaker with the bracket weighs 6 pounds (2.72 Kg) .
+The OS 6.5 loudspeaker with the bracket weighs 9 pounds (4.08 Kg).
+The OS 7.5 loudspeaker with the bracket weighs 11 pounds (4.9 Kg).
 We recommend using attachment methods capable of supporting ten times the weight of the loudspeaker and bracket.
-If you are not sure of a safe way to mount a loudspeaker, consult a professional installer or a building contractor.